 Housing Element law requires that the City list and prioritize fair housing issues and contributing factors.
 Contributing factors create, contribute to, perpetuate, or increase the severity of fair housing issues, are fundamental to adequate goals and actions, and must be related to the overall analysis.
 This identification and prioritization of issues must give highest priority to factors that limit or deny fair housing choice or access to opportunity or negatively impact fair housing.
-The following are issues, contributing factors that affect fair housing choice in Signal Hill and strategies to address these issues and factors.
-The information on program implementation is also included in under Program 5.3.
+Program 5.3 in the Housing Program (Section II) presents a table that shows how fair housing issues, contributing factors, and program actions are connected.